thiefunny/npm/nasa-image-fetch/README.md

 * CSS are split to few files, in bigger project I would use SASS and split SASS files, then merge them into one main.css.
 * I used VCS to write a code.
 * Website is responsive.
+* Check Github Issues for some insight regarding creation of the project.

 ## Try these locations

 ### Nice pictures
-* "Sopot, Pomeranian Voivodeship, Poland"
+* "Sopot, Pomeranian Voivodeship, Poland" / "Sopot, województwo pomorskie, Polska"
-* "Paris, France"
+* "Paris, France" / "Paryż, Francja"
-* "Zadar, Zadar, Croatia"
+* "Zadar, Zadar, Croatia" / "Zadar, Zadarska županija, Chorwacja"

 ### Catching error example
-* "Singapore, Central, Singapore"
+* "Singapore, Central, Singapore" / "Singapur, Region Centralny, Singapur"

 ## Warning
 * Secrets are exposed - I know they should be in the backend.